aadilmallick/my-notes-docusaurus/docs/AWS/AWS-AI.md

 result = agent("""Research what wireless headphones are trending on the market and compare it against our offerings.Write a short competitive positioning summary and save it to report.md""")
 ```

+#### Adding MCP

+1. Create an MCP client
+2. Add the MCP client as a tool of the agent.
+3. Filter the tool list of the MCP down.

+#### Strands shell

+If you want to give bash, third-party MCPs, or filesystem tool access to Strands Agents, then it's imperative you sandbox your agent.

 ### Harness capabilities